 Somedays I feel like it’s an ADHD world and I’m just living in it.

 Not only am I a licensed mental health professional who has been working with ADHD in children for 15 years now, I also am a parent of two amazing kids with ADHD.
-The cherry on my ADHD sundae is that growing up, I also had several members in my own immediate family with ADHD.

 Top resources for ADHD in kids and symptoms.

 There has always been confusion about what ADHD in children really is, after all, couldn’t it just be bad parenting?
 Yeah, no. Not only do we have scientific research demonstrating the differences in brain structure and function in children with ADHD, the world is also getting better at acknowledging the strengths and differences of differently wired kids.

 Click to read >> 10 Truths of ADHD Symptoms in Children (and what myth’s to ignore)

 Raising a child with ADHD